denistrator/counter/README.md

 `container` - HTMLElement or string (with CSS Selector).
 Required.

-`variants` - List of words separeted by comma.
+`variants` - Array.
+List of words separeted by comma.
 Required.

 `params` - Object with counter parameters.
 Optional.